rarimo/unforgettable-sdk/packages/android/README.md

 - `apiUrl`: The Unforgettable API URL (default: `https://api.unforgettable.app`)
 - `factors`: List of recovery factors to use
 - `walletAddress`: Optional wallet address to associate with the recovery
+- `group`: Optional group identifier for organizing recovery keys
+- `customParams`: Optional custom URL parameters to pass to the recovery app

 ### Error Types